 Building Christian English 8, Preparing for Usefulness

 This book reflects the shift from learning grammar to applying it.
-Remaining elements of grammar are covered, but more importantly, students work with many forms of written communication.
+The remaining elements of grammar are covered, but more importantly, students work with many forms of written communication.

 Building Christian English 9 and 10, Communicating Effectively, Books One and Two

 These two books were written with much in common so that either can be used first.
-Book One covers outlining, arguments, writing book reports, character sketches, letter writing, and poetry while the second covers parliamentary procedure, descriptive essays, expository essays, bibliographies and footnotes, and story writing.
+Book One covers outlining, arguments, writing book reports, character sketches, letter writing, and poetry while Book Two covers descriptive essays, expository essays, bibliographies and footnotes, parliamentary procedure, and story writing.

 I appreciate the fact that Rod and Staff is one of the rare publishers that recognizes that grammar skills can be mastered in fewer than twelve years.